BIMSBbioinfo/pigx/README.md

-PiGx ChIPseq (pipelines in genomics for Chromatin Immunoprecipitation Sequencing) is an analysis pipeline for preprocessing, peak calling and reporting for ChIP sequencing experiments.
+PiGx ChIPseq (pipelines in genomics for Chromatin Immunoprecipitation Sequencing) is an analysis pipeline for preprocessing, peak calling and reporting for ChIP or ATAC sequencing experiments.
 It is easy to use and produces high quality reports.
 The inputs are reads files from the sequencing experiment, and a configuration file that describes the experiment.
 In addition to quality control of the experiment, the pipeline enables multiple peak calling analysis and allows the generation of a UCSC track hub in an easily configurable manner.
+Starting from *versions >= 0.0.50* the pipeline allows to perform highly customizable differential analysis using DEDeq2 to detect genome regions with differences in occupancy between defined groups.

 ## What does it do